Sarimon/nativefier/README.md

 ## how to use / install

 open a terminal.
+You'll need nodejs / npm , git (install from your distro's package manager) and sudo rights for this.
 ```mkdir temp
 cd temp
 git clone https://github.com/Sarimon/nativefier.git
 cd ./nativefier
 ```
-put now the config.json in exactly this folder.
+put now the config.json in exactly this folder (root folder of nativefy).

 ```
 npm install